CANDEV-OTTAWA-2020-WORKSHOPS-ORG/2019-01-18-CANDEV-Ottawa/README.md

 How to execute the pipeline
 ---------------------------
-Clone this project by running the following at the command line:
+Clone this repository by running the following at the command line:

 ```
 git clone https://github.com/dsd-statcan/2019-01-18-CANDEV-Ottawa.git